AdobeDocs/experience-manager-assets-essentials.en/help/using/bulk-import-assets-view.md

 ---
 title: Bulk import assets using Assets Essentials
 description: Learn how to bulk import assets using the new Assets UI (Assets Essentials).
-It provides administrators with the ability to import large number of assets from a data source to AEM Assets.
+It provides administrators with the ability to import a large number of assets from a data source to AEM Assets.
 exl-id: 5f5fc15e-959b-48b6-834a-42b213512b49
 ---
 # Bulk import assets using Assets Essentials   {#bulk-import-essentials}

 >[!CONTEXTUALHELP]
 >id="assets_bulk_import"